 Whenever we hear the term ‘population,’ the first thing that strikes our mind is a large group of people.
 In the same way, in statistics population denotes a large group consisting of elements having at least one common feature.
-The term is often contrasted with the sample, which is nothing but a subset or a part of the population that is so selected to represent the entire group.
-Many people get puzzled when they are asked to explain the difference between population and sample.
-This article makes an attempt to explain these two, in detail have a look.
+The term is often contrasted with the sample, which is nothing but a part of the population that is so selected to represent the entire group.

 Content: Population Vs Sample